Refunds vs Chargebacks: Know the Differences (for Merchants)

 How to Stop Chargebacks (and Refunds)

-A final consideration is that chargeback fraud is a very real phenomenon, which estimates place at up to $125 billion a year in lost revenue.
+A final consideration is that chargeback fraud is a very real phenomenon, which estimates place at dozens of billions annually (see the report by Ethoca - PDF).
 Chargeback fraud is a desirable avenue for criminals, including novices, as it does not require as much sophistication.

 Justt estimates that 80% of all chargebacks are illegitimate – a result of friendly fraud.
 This type of fraud is much harder to catch because the buyer looks good on paper.